core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 In a number of cases the array would only need to have one element - a byte string with a small number of bytes inside.
 For this case, it is expected to omit the array element and have only the byte array that would have been inside.
-To illustrate this, let us consider the same example yang definition, but this time encoding only 'under-repair' and 'critical' flags.
+To illustrate this, let us consider the same example YANG definition, but this time encoding only 'under-repair' and 'critical' flags.
 The result would be